Area19-Medical/SupaAutoFly/README.md

     1.  `apt update && apt install nano`
     2.  `nano /etc/postgresql-custom/wal-g.conf`
     3. Uncomment and set `recovery_target_time`
-9.  `rm /etc/maintenance_mode`
+9.  `rm /etc/maintenance_mode` will end maintenance mode and start the postgres service.
+Startup checks for `/etc/maintenance_mode` only once per minute.
+A delay is expected.
 10. Wait for postgres to complete recovery (see `fly logs`).
 During this time, WAL-G will retrieve needed WAL segments from the backup storage.
-Startup checks for `/etc/maintenance_mode` only once per minute.
 11. `psql -U postgres` and inspect the restored database
 12. `exit` the ssh console
-13. Remove the maintenance mode file from `fly.toml`
+13. Remove the maintenance mode `[[files]]` section from `fly.toml`
 14. `./deploy.sh` again to restart the app without maintenance mode.